roxberry/roxberry.dev/src/posts/2021-07-25-github-action-gatsby/index.md

 However, there are 2 drawbacks for my workflow (and my goal to start writing more):

 1. You can deploy without a commit and push to the repository
-1. You can't deploy without running the deploy script, so any work on the site on Github or my iPad won't get deployed until I commit and push one one device and then pull and deploy to the same repo on my computer.
+1. You can't deploy without running the deploy script, so any work on the site on Github or my iPad won't get deployed until I commit and push on one device and then pull and deploy to the same repo on my computer.
 Ain't nobody got time for that.

 I was using a Github Action for my Jekyll site, prior to moving to Gatsby, and that worked when I pushed to branch and kickoff the publish action.
 This action was a bit more involved as I was using Azure for a host and it required a few more configuration hurdles to set it up.